* originally published in Feb. 2018. Updated Sept. 2021

 Can the league continue to make the business case for expanding into non-traditional markets?

 How will the league respond to the first discovery of the first case of a living person identified with the degenerative brain disease, chronic traumatic encephalopathy, or CTE?
-The research seemingly cements the relationship between contact sports and brain damage.
-It will have profound implications for the NHL.
+The research seemingly cements the relationship between contact sports and brain damage and it will have profound implications for the NHL.

 Fans will boo Gary Bettman again.
 Sometimes it appears he enjoys it.
-This summer he used a child to troll fans.
-He will remain contentious.
 In assessing Bettman’s legacy, people struggle to separate the personal from the professional.
 Some will always consider him to be an outsider, never having been steeped in hockey culture.
-However, Bettman has been commissioner for nearly 25 years.
-It is hard to imagine the NHL without him.
+However, Bettman has been commissioner for nearly 25 years, and it is hard to imagine the NHL without him.